General Atomics Mojave

-The General Atomics Mojave is an unmanned aerial vehicle (UAV) capable of short takeoff and landing (STOL), being developed by General Atomics Aeronautical Systems.
-First unveiled on December 9, 2021, General Atomics states that it is to fulfill the roles of reconnaissance, close air support and armed overwatch.
+The General Atomics Mojave (known in exports as the Grey Eagle) is an unmanned aerial vehicle (UAV) capable of short takeoff and landing (STOL), being developed by General Atomics Aeronautical Systems.
+First unveiled on December 9, 2021, General Atomics states that it is to fulfill the roles of reconnaissance, close air support, and armed overwatch.

 Design and development

 Development on the Mojave began around 2018 or 2019.
 The initial objective was to create a drone that could perform vertical takeoff and landing (VTOL), but this was determined to be impractical as significant compromises in payload or endurance would need to be taken.
 Instead, development shifted to a STOL design that would preserve performance while needing less runway space.
-It features a configuration similar to that of the MQ-9 Reaper, with a low-mounted wing, bulbous nose and Y-tail.
+It features a configuration similar to that of the MQ-9 Reaper, with a low-mounted wing, bulbous nose, and Y-tail.
 The engine, a Rolls-Royce M250 turboprop, is mounted in a pusher configuration.
 Two main things that set this aircraft apart from the rest of the Predator family are its wings and landing gear.
 The wings are enlarged, featuring "high-lift devices" including leading edge slats, double-slotted flaps and drooping ailerons.
 The landing gear is also more reinforced when compared to other UAVs, featuring wide bushwheel-style tires, used to assist on landing in rough terrain, and thick shock absorbers as well as more pronounced torque links.
 A key design feature of the Mojave is its transportability; it can be broken down and transported via a C-130 Hercules or similarly-sized aircraft.
 It can then be ready for a mission in around 1.5 hours with a four-person team.